Train for a rewarding career in Medical Billing (Not accredited)!

 - Financial assistance for the those who qualify

 Students will become proficient in completing and processing a variety of health claim forms using correct coding information.
 Students will also become familiar with industry-based reference materials such as the Physicians’ Current Procedural Terminology (CPT), Health Care Common Procedure Coding Systems (HCPCS), and the International Classification of Diseases (ICD.9.CM).

-The program involves the use of computer software that is associated with the coding and billing industry.
+The program involves the use of computer software that is associated with the coding and billing industry (Not accredited).
 Students will process insurance claim forms as well as use case studies to determine if and how a claim would be accepted and coded.